queckezz/koa-views/Readme.md

 __Note__: Make sure that you define `views()` before you mount other koa apps.

-For a full example take a look at the ./example folder.
+For a full examples take a look at the ./examples folder.

 ## Licence